Provable and Efficient Continual Representation Learning: Inference-efficient Continual Representations via ESPN

+For an $L$ layer network, use $\bGam_l$ to denote the $l$'th {BatchNorm weights} for $l\in[L]$.
+Intuitively, we wish to use $\ell_1$-regularization on $\bGam$.
+However, since layers of the network show variation, layerwise regularization parameters $(\lambda_l)_{l=1}^L$ are needed.
+Instead of designing $\lambda_l$ by trial-and-error which is time-consuming and expert-dependent, we introduce a method that chooses $\lambda_l$ automatically, fine-tunes $\lambda_l$ during gradual pruning and adapts to the global FLOPs constraint.
+Specifically, $\lambda_l$ is chosen based on the {FLOPs load of a channel} determined by its input feature dimensions and operations.
+Here an implicit goal is pruning as few channels as possible while achieving maximum FLOPs reduction.
+To achieve these goals, we use the following FLOP-weighted sparsity regularization

-$\bGam_l$ denotes the channel scores of $l^{\text{th}}$ layer, $L$ is the number of layers, and $g(\cdot)$ is a monotonically increasing function.
-In this manner, channels costing more FLOPs are assigned larger $\lambda_l$, pushed towards zero, and subsequently pruned.
-Additionally, $\FLOP_l(\cdot)$ computes FLOPs of $l^{\text{th}}$ layer.
-Since we use gradual pruning (Line~\ref{algo:pruning} in Algorithm~\ref{algo 1}), FLOPs are changed over time and $\lambda_l$ is automatically tuned.
-In our experiments, we use $g(x)=C\sqrt{x}$ for a proper scaling choice $C>0$. \app{The evaluation of our FLOP-aware channel pruning algorithm is presented in \ylm{Section~\ref{pruning sec} of} appendix.}
+Here $\FLOP_l(\m)$ calculates the FLOPs load for a channel in the $l$'th layer of the subnet, and $g(\cdot)$ is a monotonically increasing function.
+Notably, channels in the same layer load the same number of FLOPs.
+We use $\ell_1$-penalty to enforce unimportant elements to zeros and prune the channels with the smallest weights over all layers.
+Since $g(\cdot)$ is increasing, channels costing more FLOPs are assigned with larger $\lambda_l$ and are pushed towards zero, thus they are easier to be pruned.
+Additionally, since $\FLOP_l(\cdot)$ is based on subnet $\m$, $\lambda_l$ is automatically tuned while we use gradual pruning (Line~\ref{algo:pruning} in Algorithm \ref{algo 1}).
+In our experiments, we use $g(x)=C\sqrt{x}$ for a proper scaling choice $C>0$. {Here $C$ can be seen as a normalized term and in detail we have }

-\som{discuss $\alpha$ better} $\bullet$ \textbf{Weight allocation.} {Inspired by our theoretical finding that CL improves data efficiency,} we introduce a simple weight allocation scheme to assign free weights for new task.
-Let $p$ be the total number of weights and $p_{t-1}$ be the number of used weights after training tasks $1$ to $t-1$.
-Then we assign $\lceil(p-p_{t-1})\cdot\alpha\rceil$ free weights to task $t$, where $0<\alpha<1$ is {the \emph{weight-allocation} level}.
+$\bullet$ \textbf{Weight allocation.} Since we do not modify the supernet architecture, without care, supernet might run out of free weights if there is a huge number of tasks.
+While original PackNet paper (\cite{mallya2018packnet}) also uses weight pruning, since they consider relatively fewer tasks, they don't develop an algorithmic strategy for allocating the free weights to new tasks.
+In our experiments, we introduce a simple weight allocation scheme to assign $\ONNZ_t$ {depending on the number of remaining free weights}.
+Let $p$ be the total number of weights, $p_t$ be the total number of weights used by tasks $1$ to $t$ and $p_0=0$.
+We set Here $\alpha$ is {the \emph{weight-allocation} level} and a new task gets to use $\alpha$ fraction of all unused weights in the supernet.
 We emphasize that weight allocation controls the number of new nonzeros allocated to a task.
-A new task is allowed to use all of the (frozen) nonzeros that are allocated to the previous tasks (as long as FLOPs constraint is not violated). \app{We evaluate the empirical performance of our weight allocation technique \ylm{in Section~\ref{sec:wa}} in appendix.}
+A new task is allowed to use all of the (frozen) nonzeros that are allocated to the previous tasks (as long as FLOPs constraint is not violated).